XRePIT: A deep learning-computational fluid dynamics hybrid framework implemented in OpenFOAM for fast, robust, and scalable unsteady simulations: Methods

 \subsubsection{Computational domain and case definitions}

 Each snapshot in time contains full-field data for temperature $T(x,y,t)$, and velocity $\mathbf{u}(x,y,t)$ on a $200\times200$ grid.
 This setup remains consistent with prior benchmark study ~\cite{jeon2024residual}, allowing for reliable cross-validation and repeatability.
 Our preliminary investigation using the same dataset reveals that even advanced CNN-based architectures, when trained on 800 timesteps of natural convection data, can reliably predict only the first ten steps into the future ~\cite{khanal2025sangam}.
-This highlights the inherent difficulty of learning the evolving flow dynamics, particularly when the network is expected to extrapolate far beyond the training horizon.
+This highlights the inherent difficulty of learning the evolving flow dynamics, particularly in the boundary regions and also when the network is expected to extrapolate far beyond the training horizon.

-The extension to 3D is in the spatial domain of $1\text{m} \times 1\text{m} \times 1\text{m}$.
-This 3D case is not a simple extrusion; it introduces a spanwise (z-direction) degree of freedom, allowing for the formation of more intricate 3D flow structures that are fundamentally absent in the 2D approximation.
-We used a uniform grid of $34\times34\times34$ cells (cell size of $1/34\text{m}$), which was chosen to provide a comparable number of degrees of freedom ($\sim$40k) to the 2D case.
-This ensures our comparison tests the method's ability to handle 3D physics and data structures, not just a larger problem size.
-For this 3D case, the new front and back walls were also defined as adiabatic and no-slip, consistent with the top and bottom walls.

 To evaluate the generalization of the hybrid method, three distinct cases with different thermal boundary conditions were studied.
 For all cases, the top and bottom walls were adiabatic (zero-gradient, Neumann condition), and a no-slip condition was applied to all walls.
 The cases differ by the Dirichlet conditions on the vertical walls: \begin{itemize} \item \textbf{Case 1 (Baseline):} Hot wall at 307.75 K, cold wall at 288.15 K. \item \textbf{Case 2:} Hot wall at 317.75 K, cold wall at 278.15 K. \item \textbf{Case 3:} Hot wall at 327.75 K, cold wall at 268.15 K. \end{itemize} The flow regime for the baseline case (Case 1) is characterized by a Rayleigh number of \textbf{$Ra = 1.85 \times 10^9$} and a Prandtl number of \textbf{$Pr = 0.705$}.